ethereum-optimism/specs/meta/OP Mainnet: release flow explained (high-level overview).md

     - Proposal is posted on Gov forums as a draft
     - Draft is finalized, shared on all relevant forums and all open comments are addressed

-# Process steps explained for all required checks:
+# Process steps explained for all required checks that we mentioned:

 ## 1. Determine Governance Threshold (Framework for Protocol Upgrades)